atrico-go/container/README.md

 # Container
 A lightweight yet powerful IoC container for Go projects.
 It provides a simple, fluent and easy-to-use interface to make dependency injection in GoLang easier.
+Atrico fork adds "lazy" creation of singletons and Container as an interface (not a global)

 ## Documentation